 Tom also interviewed then head of Marvel Comics, Bill Jemas, for Rutgers Alumni Magazine.
 You can find that review on this site as well.
 "As a comics reader, even in my adult life, a visit to "Spider Man Central" was quite a treat for me.
 I went into New York City, to the main offices of Marvel, and was only supposed to get 45 minutes with Mr. Jemas.
 We spent over an hour-and-a-half talking!
 It turned out he was as big a comics fan as I was.
 What a treat!"

 Tom’s introduction to published writing began when he met Night of the Living Dead writer John Russo at a Chiller Theatre convention.
-John asked him if he wrote horror fiction, and Tom sent him a cautionary tale, “Death of the Graffiti Master,” which John duly printed in his publication, Scream Queens Illustrated.
+John asked him if he wrote horror fiction, and Tom sent him a cautionary tale, “Death of the Graffiti Master,” which John duly printed in his publication.
 Two years later, at another con, John asked if Tom had submitted anything else.
-Tom had to admit he hadn’t and proceeded to write the horror short story, “Fear of Needles” which John also ran, along with its follow-up, “Twist of Fate.”
-“I owe John a great debt for first publishing my work.
-To have the man I consider, along with George Romero, the progenitor of the modern horror film publish my humble work is quite an honor.
+Tom had to admit he hadn’t and proceeded two more horror short stories, which John also ran, “I owe John a great debt for first publishing my work.
+To have the man I consider, along with George Romero, the progenitor of the modern horror film publish my humble works is quite an honor.
 John, a darn good horror writer himself, even did me the honor of telling me he liked my writing style!
 I’ll always be grateful to him for his generosity and support.”

 Tom has also self-published a children’s book, Crystal: Guardian of Upsidedonia.
 The book, which consists of three separate sections, grew out of some stories Tom wrote for his daughter to read to her at bedtime.
 “Evie had this big, stuffed pony she named Crystal, and I made up stories about this magical pony, who was regent of Upsidedonia.
 I put what I had written aside, but Marilyn encouraged me to finish the stories and make them into a novel.
 It was hard to write in that style I used so many years earlier, but I managed to complete the book.
 Evie led me to a marvelous artist, Hillary Esdaile, who read my mind in drawing the bizarre creatures I came up with.
 Her work is amazing!
 Marilyn, by the way, thinks this book will be big.
 Her lips to God's ears!”